iliyafaramarzi/password-generator-with-UI/README.md

 # password-generator-with-UI
-password generator with UI using PyQt5
+ You can create password with this program

+ it's simple and easy tu use :)